 How to select

-Avoid purchasing pre ground or crushed pepper, because its volatile aromatic notes quickly dissipate and what's left is single-dimensional hotness.
-Also, poorer quality peppercorns are commonly preground.
-Whole peppercorns should be heavy, compact and free of any blemishes.
-Just like with other dried spices, when purchasing black pepper try to select that which is organically grown since this will give you more assurance that it has not been irradiated (among other potential adverse effects, irradiating black pepper may lead to a significant decrease in its vitamin C content.
-While buying packaged crushed peppercorn, check the expiry date and feel for lumpiness( sign of moisture inside the packet.
+• Just like with other dried spices, when purchasing black pepper try to select organically-grown varieties, since this will give you more assurance that it has not been irradiated.
+Irradiating black pepper may lead to a significant decrease in its vitamin C content.

 How to store

-Crushed black pepper should be kept in a tightly sealed glass container in a cool, dark and dry place.
+• Crushed black pepper should be kept in a tightly sealed glass container in a cool, dark and dry place.

-• Crushed Black pepper has long been recognized as a carminitive, (a substance that helps prevent the formation of intestinal gas), a property likely due to its beneficial effect of stimulating hydrochloric acid production.
+• Crushed Black pepper has long been recognised as a carminitive, a substance that helps prevent the formation of intestinal gas, perhaps because it stimulates hydrochloric acid production.

 • In addition, black pepper has diaphoretic and diuretic properties, which promote sweating and urinating respectively.